 The Department is the custodian for an extensive library of cuttings, core, core photographs and thin-sections from the approximately 3300 petroleum and geothermal wells that have been drilled in South Australia.
 The core and cuttings are stored at the Department’s state-of-the-art Core Library at Tonsley and can be inspected on-site by prior arrangement (access the booking form).
-The sampling of core and / or cuttings is also permitted, subject to the sampling restriction guidelines.
+The sampling of core and/or cuttings is also permitted, subject to the sampling restriction guidelines.

 New virtual petroleum and geothermal ‘Core library’

-The new Cores module of the PEPS South Australia database was released in April 2021 and provides comprehensive details of 2,400 cored intervals and 16,000 core photographs from petroleum and geothermal wells drilled in SA.
+The Cores module of the PEPS South Australia database was released in April 2021 and provides comprehensive details of 2,400 cored intervals and 16,000 core photographs from petroleum and geothermal wells drilled in South Australia.
 It totals ~41 GB of data and offers users the ability to interact with and download individual photographs or all photographs from a selected well (in a zip file).
 Requests for the entire open-file database of core photography can be made via DEM.petroleum@sa.gov.au.
 Charges are levied for this service to cover staff time and the cost of media and shipping.

 Screenshot showing the new core module and core photographs